Yorkshire Main F.C.: History

-Little is known of the club's existence prior to the 1980s, thought it is thought they were formed as Edlington Welfare in the 1920s and proceeded to take the name of Edlington Rangers and Yorkshire Main through until the 1970s.
+The club, representing the Yorkshire Main Colliery, claims to have been formed in 1925 as Edlington Rangers, who did use the Yorkshire Main name for a two-year spell in the 1940s before folding in 1958.

-After being reformed in 1979 the club entered the Doncaster & District Senior League, winning the Division Three title in 1981.
+A new Yorkshire Main Colliery FC was formed in 1960 and entered the Doncaster & District Senior League.
+After two separate spells out (between 1967 and 1971, and 1977 and 1980), they returned to the league again in 1980, and subsequently won the Third Division title.
 A year later they joined the Sheffield Association League, winning the Division Two title.
 In the summer of 1982 the Association League merged with the Hatchard League to form the Sheffield & Hallamshire County Senior League (S&HCSL), and Yorkshire Main Colliery were placed in Division One, eventually securing a league and cup double in the competition's inaugural campaign.